 Follow through your header just like a shooting technique.
 You want to follow through to give the header more accuracy.
 After you’ve made contact, move your head in the direction you want the ball to go.
-If you move your head in the direction you want the ball to go, it is more likely that the ball is going to travel in that direction.
-If you do this, and you know at all times where the goalkeeper is, you can put the ball in the area of the goal most difficult for the goalie to save.
+If you move your head in the direction you want the ball to go, it is more likely that it will travel in that direction.
+If you do this, and you know where the goalkeeper is, you can put the ball in the area of the goal most difficult for the goalie to save.

-As discussed, keeping your eyes open is extremely important.
+As discussed, keeping your eyes open is important.
 Knowing the position of the goalkeeper is key.
-It allows you to choose where you are going to the direct the ball.
-For example, if the ball is crossed from the right hand side, head it back into the right hand side of the goal.
-Typically goalies move in line with the ball, so by heading back in the opposite direction, you are using the goalkeeper momentum against them.
+It allows you to choose where you are going to direct the ball.
+In general, goalies move in line with the ball.
+So, by heading back in the opposite direction, you are using the goalkeeper momentum against them.
+For example, if the ball is crossed from the right-hand side, head it back into the right-hand side of the goal.

 Knowing these techniques is not enough.
-The only way to master these skills is making sure that you practice so when you find yourself in a match situation the skills learned become second nature.
+The only way to master these skills is to make sure that you practice them.
 These simple drills will help you improve your heading technique: